As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The best rockhounding sites in New Hampshire are Moat Mountain, Deer Hill, Lord Hill, Coos County, Indian Stream, Greens Ledge, Victor Head, Hutchins Mountain, Hanover, Ruggles Mine, North Groton, Ore Hill, Raymond, Pillsbury Ridge, Conway, Hurricane Mountain, South Baldface Mountain, Redstone, and Province Lake, among others.

-Let’s take a look at some of these places and see exactly what you can find in New Hampshire!
+Let’s look at some of these places and see what you can find in New Hampshire!

 The Mout Mountain is perhaps the most popular rockhounding spot in New Hampshire.
 Various enthusiasts and explorers can satisfy their needs at the Moat Mountain Mineral Site.

-Here, you can find specimens such as amazonite, granite, topaz, and beautiful smoky quartz crystals.
+You can find specimens such as amazonite, granite, topaz, and beautiful smoky quartz crystals here.
 There are also several great rockhounding locations nearby.

 Greens Ledge & Victor Head